rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Set Status of Investigation

-Set the status of the investigation with the given ID
+This action is used to set the status of the investigation with the given ID

 ##### Input